Workers’ Compensation for Contracting an Occupational Disease

 - Communicable diseases, passed on from patients to medical personnel.
 Nurses are especially at risk.

-If You Developed an Occupational Illness, Our Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates Can Help
+If You Developed an Occupational Illness, Our Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
+Can Help

 For more than four decades, Larry Pitt & Associates, P.C. has helped injured and ill Philadelphia workers obtain the compensation they need in order to start their path to recovery.
 We want to help you, too.
-Please call 888-PITT-LAW or fill out our contact form to make an appointment with a dedicated Philadelphia workers’ compensation lawyer to discuss the effects of your exposure and the condition your job.
-We proudly represent clients throughout Pennsylvania, including Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
+Please call 888-PITT-LAW or fill out our contact form to make an appointment with a dedicated Philadelphia workers’ compensation lawyer to discuss the effects of your exposure and the conditions at your job.
+We proudly represent clients throughout Pennsylvania, including Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.